 Taxation on Dividend Income

-However, Mutual Funds have to deduct taxes(TDS) from the dividend payable.
-There’s no tax on dividend payable for Equity Oriented Schemes.
-For Other than Equity Oriented Schemes, tax is deducted at 25% + applicable surcharges and cesses.
+Earlier, any dividend received from Mutual Funds was tax free in the hands of the individual while Mutual Funds had to deduct taxes(DDT) from the dividend received by them.
+There was no tax on dividends for Equity Oriented Schemes.
+For other than Equity Oriented Schemes, tax was deducted at 25% + applicable surcharges and cesses.

 Tax is deductible by the Mutual Fund scheme for Non-Resident Investors